PalladioSimulator/Palladio-Bench-IntegrationTests/README.md

 Tips to make the Tests more robust:
-- Use contexts instead of writing it in the script
+- Use contexts feature instead of writing a script doing this
 - Pay attention to context order (Workspace Context, Folder, Workbench, Launch Config...)
 - Select the options "clear workspace context" and "clear launch configs", if it does not affect the test
 - Where possible avoid selections, especially the ".*" star selections